-Example: The World Intellectual Property Organization (WIPO) has a Trademark Law Treaty adopted in 1994.
-The WIPO Treaty contains detailed provisions on how trademarks must be registered, and renewed, in the participating countries.
-The North American Free Trade Agreement (NAFTA) and the World Trade Organization also both contain provisions dealing with intellectual property protection.
+Example: The WIPO has a Trademark Law Treaty adopted in 1994 contains detailed provisions on how trademarks must be registered, and renewed, in the participating countries.
+The North American Free Trade Agreement (NAFTA) and the World Trade Organization (WTO) also both contain provisions dealing with intellectual property protection.

 Research whether you may be able to engage in alternative dispute resolution (ADR) if a trademark issue should arise in a foreign country.
 ADR is often a quicker and more cost-effective way to resolve disputes than full-blown litigation.

 - The TM and ® symbols are generally recognized as acceptable forms of notice in the Asia/Pacific regions and Europe.
 However, in South America, the ® symbol is only acceptable in Paraguay and Ecuador.
 Other South American countries require other forms of notice.
 In still other countries, there may be no specific law on what notice is acceptable.
 In those situations, manufacturers are left to decide what sign to use.